Silver Sands State Park & Walnut Beach, Milford CT - Field Notes

 Spring and Summer

-The marsh is active and green, with longer days and steady coastal light.
+The marsh is active and green, and the shoreline tends to feel more open and social, with longer days and steady foot traffic.

 Fall